Thenmozhi-Palanisamy/Ex-07-Feature-Selection/README.md

 ![output](.//t7.png)

 # RESULT:
-Various feature selection techniques have been performed on a given dataset successfully.
+Thus, the various feature selection techniques have been performed on a given dataset successfully.